ChenZhouUC/GeoChain/Vessels/ReadMe.md

 + Here the `BalancedBinarySearchTree` class has realized all the functionalities of Binary Search Tree.
 You can set the balaced option as bool value "false" to create a Binary Search Tree instance.

 + In order to record the balance score and depth information, the realization of AVL Tree here is lightly different from the original one mentioned in the paper, both spacially and temporally.
 Each node stores both children and parent, as well as balance score and subtree depth.
-What's more, the following methods are prolonged for simplicity of code:
+What's more, the following methods are protracted a little with rank of 𝓞⟨㏒𝓷⟩ for simplicity of code:
   + `LeftRotate()`: 𝓞⟨1⟩ → 𝓞⟨㏒𝓷⟩
   + `RightRotate()`: 𝓞⟨1⟩ → 𝓞⟨㏒𝓷⟩
   + `LeftRightRotate()`: 𝓞⟨1⟩ → 𝓞⟨㏒𝓷⟩